SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-host-metrics.md

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-EC2-Metrics-Memory-Host-Metrics.png')} alt="EC2 host metrics dashboard" />

-### AWS EC2 - Disk (Host Metrics)
+### AWS EC2 - Disk (Host OS Metrics)

-The **AWS EC2 - Disk (Host Metrics)** dashboard provides insights into EC2 disk usage per instance throughout your infrastructure, including directory, writes and usage, available bytes, used bytes, and byte read and write rates.
+The **AWS EC2 - Disk (Host OS Metrics)** dashboard provides insights into EC2 disk usage per instance throughout your infrastructure, including directory, writes and usage, available bytes, used bytes, and byte read and write rates.

 Use this dashboard to:
 * Quickly identify if high disk utilization for an EC2 instance is potentially causing a production issue.